sreejithkchandran/ProacAlert/README.md

 NB: The best way to receive the alerts is via Outlook.

-The best way to execute this application is via windows schedule task to run every 2 or 3 hrs or once in a day as per your need.
+The best way to execute this application is via windows schedule task to run every 2 or 3 hours or once in a day as per your need.

 ![alt text](https://s20.postimg.org/fbgml2ykt/sctask1.png)

-NB: Please make sure to provide your application directory path in “Start in (Optional)” section otherwise it won’t work.
+NB: Please make sure to provide your application directory path in “Start in (Optional)” section otherwise it will not work.

 ![alt text](https://s20.postimg.org/oj8v1vst9/sctask2.png)